peff74/ESP_connect_to_strongest_WiFi/README.md

 # ESP8266 / ESP32 connect to the strongest WiFi  Script

-This lightweight Arduino script helps your ESP8266 automatically connect to the strongest available WiFi and seamlessly handle reconnections when needed.
+This lightweight Arduino script helps your ESP automatically connect to the strongest available WiFi and seamlessly handle reconnections when needed.

 ## Features